 Pediatric Use

+Safety and effectiveness have not been assessed in persons less than 18 years of age.
 Emergency Use Authorization of Moderna COVID-19 Vaccine does not include use in individuals younger than 18 years of age.

 Geriatric Use

-Clinical studies of Moderna COVID-19 Vaccine included participants 65 years of age and older and their data contributes to the overall assessment of safety and efficacy.
-In an ongoing Phase 3 clinical study, xx% (n=xxxx) of participants were 65 years of age and older and xx% (n=xxxxx ) of participants were 75 years of age and older.
-In an interim analysis, no overall differences in safety or effectiveness were observed between these subjects and younger subjects. [see Clinical Trials Experience (6.1, Clinical Trial Results and Supporting Data for EUA (13)].]
+Clinical studies of Moderna COVID-19 Vaccine included participants 65 years of age and older receiving vaccine or placebo, and their data contribute to the overall assessment of safety and efficacy.
+In an ongoing Phase 3 clinical study, 24.8% (n=7,520) of participants were 65 years of age and older and 4.6% (n=1,400) of participants were 75 years of age and older.
+In an interim analysis, no overall differences in effectiveness were observed between participants 65 years of age and older and participants 18-64 years of age [see Clinical Trial Results and Supporting Data for EUA (18)].
+Participants 65 years of age and older reported solicited local and systemic adverse reactions at a lower rate than participants 18-64 years of age. [see Clinical Trials Experience (6.1)].

 DESCRIPTION